-McCormick has called Los Angeles home since 2009 when she traded Trevian blue and green for Bruin blue and yellow.
-At UCLA, McCormick embraced her inner coed and pledged a sorority.
-Between a challenging workload and a jam packed social calendar, McCormick continued to hone her craft and even minored in theater.
-Soon after graduating, McCormick was casted in “Self Promotion,” an MTV pilot directed by Zach Braff.
-Six years have passed and Maddie shows no sign of slowing down.
-Most recently appearing in Showtime’s hit show Shameless where McCormick – one of the nicest people I’ve ever known – convincingly portrays a loudmouthed brat named Corey.
+McCormick has called Los Angeles home since 2009, trading Trevian blue and green for UCLA Bruin blue and yellow.
+The aspiring actress would continue to hone her talent by minoring in film and performing in plays.
+Shortly after graduating, McCormick was casted in “Self Promotion,” an MTV pilot directed by Zach Braff.
+Six years later, Maddie’s credits include several TV series, most recently appearing in Showtime’s his show Shameless where the sweetest person I know convincingly portrays a loudmouthed brat named Corey.
+It was surreal to see my friend in a show I’ve been watching since day one.
+I was so very proud!

-SAOR’s latest ad campaign theme is “What are you wearing?”
-To celebrate, I sat down with my rock star super model actress friend to talk fashion, life, and everything in between.
+SAOR’s latest ad campaign is “What are you wearing?”
+To celebrate, I caught up with my friend and budding actress to talk about life, love, and staying true to yourself in La La Land.

 Maddie: Over the past few years my style has become more laid back – I would describe it as tomboy meets 90’s.
 I wear a lot of crop tops, mini skirts, and Levis and I live in my black Doc Martens.
 They’re the best.